 There appears to have been five separate groundwater contamination plumes related to this site.
 Four of the five plumes are located within site boundaries (Attachment 3).
-The fifth plume is migrating off the site into the Village of Rockton [2].
+The fifth plume is migrating off the site, below the Village of Rockton [2].

 This plume is located in the central portion of the Beloit Corporation property.
-It consists primarily of tetrachloroethylene (PCE) with 1,1,1-trichloroethane (TCA), trichloroethylene (TCE), 1,1-dichloroethylene and cis-1,2-dichloroethylene also present.
-The plume is in the upper portion of the shallow aquifer and does not impact any drinking water wells.
+It consists primarily of tetrachloroethylene (PCE) with 1,1,1-trichloroethane (TCA), trichloroethylene (TCE), 1,1-dichloroethylene, and cis-1,2-dichloroethylene also present.
+The plume is in the upper portion of the shallow aquifer and does not affect any drinking water wells.
 The plume is being contained by the groundwater pump and treat system [2].

 This plume was located in the northern portion of the Blackhawk Acres subdivision.
-It was a small chloroform plume that impacted only a few residential wells.
-Recent samples have not detected any chloroform and it is assumed that the source has dissipated.
+It was a small chloroform plume that affected only a few residential wells.
+Recent samples have not detected any chloroform, suggesting that the source has dissipated.

 This plume was located in the eastern portion of the Blackhawk Acres subdivision.
-It was a small plume primarily of TCE and impacted only a few residential wells.
-Recent samples have not detected any TCE and it is assumed that the source has dissipated [2].
+It was a small plume, primarily of TCE, that affected only a few residential wells.
+Recent samples have not detected any TCE, suggesting that the source has dissipated [2].

-This plume is located in the southern portion of the Blackhawk Acres subdivision.
-It originally consisted of PCE with low levels of TCA and affected only a few residential wells (Table 3).
-These homes were provided with whole house carbon filter units in 1993 that are still in use.
-Recent water samples have shown that the level of PCE is decreasing and it is assumed that the source is beginning to dissipate.
-Samples also have been collected from the carbon treatment units to evaluate their performance.
-No contaminants have been detected in the treated water.
+This plume is located in the southern portion of Blackhawk Acres subdivision.
+It originally consisted of PCE with low TCA levels, and affected only a few residential wells (Table 3).
+These homes were provided with whole-house carbon filter units in 1993, which are still in use.
+Recent water samples from the wells have shown that the level of PCE is decreasing, suggesting that the source is beginning to dissipate.
+No contaminants have been detected in water samples collected after passing through the carbon filter units.

-Several additional wells in this area have been sampled recently and are beginning to show low levels of PCE, TCE (possibly a degradation product of PCE) and TCA.
-The levels of these chemicals detected in the wells are shown in Table 4 [5].
+Several additional wells in this area have been sampled recently and are beginning to show low levels of PCE, TCE (possibly a degradation product of PCE), and TCA.
+Table 4 shows the levels of these chemicals detected in the wells [5].

 This plume is located in the southern portion of the site.
 It consists primarily of TCE and TCA in the deeper portion of the shallow aquifer (Table 5).
-The plume is migrating off the site to the south, following the groundwater flow towards the Rock River south of the Village.
+The plume is migrating off the site to the south, following the groundwater flow toward the Rock River, south of the village.
 In 1997, the Village of Rockton identified 10 addresses with private wells potentially downgradient of this plume.
-One well was found to have water impacted by this plume and was connected to the city water supply in 1999.
+One well was found to have water contaminated by this plume.
+The home using that well was connected to the city water supply in 1999.
 Illinois EPA is continuing to sample wells that may potentially be affected by this plume.
 As of their last sampling round in the spring of 2003, no wells have been found with elevated VOCs [5].